dojo/docs/dojox/grid/EnhancedGrid/plugins/NestedSorting.rst

   var grid = new dojox.grid.EnhancedGrid({
       id: "grid",
-      //prevent some columns from being sorted
+      // prevent some columns from being sorted
-      //column index 0 and column with field 'col6' are disabled for being sorted
+      // column index 0 and column with field 'col6' are disabled for being sorted
       canSort: function(colIndex, field){
           return colIndex != 0 && field != 'col6';
       },